 Depending on where you wet your line, you may be able to fish for steelhead in Great Lakes tributaries without ever getting wet.
 Putting on a pair of waders makes everything from finding to landing fish much easier though.
 In some of the smallest streams a pair of hip boots will work, but you’re much better off wearing a pair of insulated chest waders like the Hodgeman Caster Cleated Boot Foot waders.

 If you do wear chest waders, don’t forget your wading belt.
 This will keep water from filling up your waders if you happen to fall over.
 They cost less than $10 and they can save your life.
-You should also consider carrying a wading staff to keep you from falling over in the water in the first place.
+You should also consider carrying a Hamer’s wading staff to keep you from falling into the water in the first place.
 No one wants to take a dip in December (other than these people).

 You can definitely do without a net, especially if you plan on releasing the fish you catch.
 Most trout nets are too small for steelhead.
 Most of the nets large enough for steelhead are too big to carry around while walking a stream bank.
 It’s quite the conundrum.
 There are some solutions.
 The Frabill Tear Drop Wade Net is just big enough to scoop up nearly any steelhead you’ll catch in the Great Lakes tributaries yet it is small enough to wear on your back.
-You could also pick up a pair of landing gloves.
+You could also pick up a pair of landing gloves like these Maxixum Catch mesh gloves.
 These work better for salmon than steelhead, but they can help you land a steelhead when you don’t have a net.

 Some things that you cannot, or at least shouldn’t do without are polarized glasses, hemostats and snips.